rogerxaic/EventStreams/eventstreams157.md

 ```
 4. {: #footnote_throughput notoc} A recommended maximum is 80 MB per second, that is 40 MB per second for producing and 40 MB per second for consuming. <br/>
 A recommended peak limit is 150 MB per second, that is 75 MB per second for producing and 75 MB per second for consuming.

-## Coming soon
-{: #coming_soon}

-Small code deltas are shipped daily to production.
-As a result, you can expect to see many further improvements to our user experience (and other areas).
-Coming soon:

-* **Customer metrics**<br/>
-    The ability to monitor activity in a service instance.

 ## Preparing to migrate to the Enterprise plan